 This surge, especially in Auckland and Christchurch, makes investors nervous about oversupply.

-• House prices don't go up as fast
+• House prices don’t rise as fast

-• It's harder to find a tenant.
-They have so many rental options
+• It’s harder to find a tenant (they have so many rental options)

 An oversupply could leave investors stuck with properties that don’t grow in value and can’t generate a strong yield.

-#2 – Kiwis are used to living in houses
+#3 – Kiwis are used to living in houses

 The Kiwi dream is to own a quarter-acre section (roughly 1,000 square metres of land).